Switch Stacking Explained: Basis, Configuration & FAQs

-The switches in a stack are stacked together via DAC cables, optical transceivers or a specialized stack cables.
+The switches in a stack are stacked together via DAC cables, optical transceivers or specialized stacking cables.
 In this switch stack, there are two main roles: stack master and stack slaves.
-Generally, except for the stack master, the other switches in one stack are called stack slaves.
 Stack master is the core switch to manage other stack members and it stores the running configuration files for the whole switch stack.
-Users can log in to the stack system through the master member switch, and perform unified configuration and management on all member switches of the stack system.
-If the master switch fails, the stack system will be switched for a period of time and a new master is selected among the slave switches.
+Generally, except for the stack master, the other switches in a stack are called stack slaves.

 The number of switches in a stack varies from models to vendors.
 For example, FS S3900 series switches support up to six switches stacking together.
 However, no matter how many switches group into a stack, there is always a stack master that is assigned to control the operation of the switch stack.
 After stacking is enabled, users can manage and maintain the switch stack by performing in the master.

 There are two typical stack connection topologies, namely chain topology and ring topology.
 Both have their own advantages and disadvantages.

 In a chain topology, the first and last stack members do not need to be physically connected, suitable for relatively long distance stacking.
 However, if a stack link fails, the stack splits.

 In ring topology, when one of the stack links fails, the ring topology becomes chain topology, which does not affect the normal operation of the stack system.
 Therefore, ring topology offers higher reliability than chain topology.

 However, the first and the last member switches in ring topology need to be physically connected.
 Therefore, ring topology is not suitable for long-distance transmission when stacking with DAC cables or other short-range stacking cables.
 The stacking of FS S3900 series switches mentioned above is a typical example using ring topology.

 Generally, for switch stacking configuration, you should take the following steps: